Desert Rose Bonsai

 desert rose bonsai

-From spring to autumn, it is recommended to use a liquid fertilizer specifically formulated for bonsai at half the recommended strength.
-Apply the liquid fertilizer once a month to supply the required nutrients for optimal growth.
-Liquid fertilizers are easily absorbed by the bonsai’s roots, promoting healthy foliage and flower production.
+From spring to autumn, use a liquid fertilizer designed for bonsai at half the recommended strength.
+Apply it monthly to supply nutrients for growth.
+Liquid fertilizers are easily absorbed by the roots, promoting healthy foliage and flowers.

 Fertilizer TypeApplication PeriodDosageBonsai Stage